 UK National guidelines (NICE) already suggest that Papillon in conjunction with external-beam radiotherapy is safe and efficacious in patients who are unable to undergo RS.44 NICE also suggests that whilst Papillon is safe in patients who are able to undergo RS but choose not to, its effectiveness remains uncertain and consequently these patients should be enrolled in clinical audit or research programmes.44 These guidelines are supported by our study, and as one of a plethora of studies that support the use of CXB boost specifically and WW in general it is possible that these guidelines may need to be further revised.
 The cost-savings that this study suggest could be achieved with CXB, without compromising clinical outcomes are particularly relevant in view of the challenges faced in the wider UK healthcare environment.
 Formal analysis of the cost of implementation of this strategy nationally was not undertaken in this study, and analysis of future research priorities was also not undertaken.

-All studies based on decision analytical modelling represent simplification of complex real-world scenarios, and consequently the results of these studies must be interpreted with caution.
+All studies based on decision analytical modelling represent a simplification of complex real-world scenarios, and consequently the results of these studies must be interpreted with caution.
 All models are vulnerable to uncertainty associated with model parameters, and consequently we have endeavoured to populate our model with the most relevant and robust estimates, and to fully quantify the uncertainty associated with these model parameters.

 In summary, this study strongly suggests that WW with CXB boost is cost-effective compared to both WW with EBRT alone and RS.
 This has implications both for clinicians working in this field, and policy makers.